tejaskannan/smart-tv-keyboard-leakage/README.md

 Sequence Type: STANDARD
 Number of splits: 10
 ```
 The result is in two files stored in the same directory: `samsung_passwords.json` and `samsung_passwords_labels.json`.
-The first file contains the serialized move count sequences, and the second contains the actual passwords.
+The first file contains the serialized move count sequences, and the second contains the typed strings.
 To ensure this process was successful, you can compare this file to the same file we have included in the Google Drive folder.
 The command below makes this comparison.
+The expectation is no difference (i.e., the command prints nothing).
 ```
 diff -w <PATH-TO-BOX>/subject-a/samsung_passwords.json <PATH-TO-GDRIVE>/user-study/subject-a/samsung_passwords.json
 ```
 Note that the output file names will change when you change the input video.
-For instance, if you process the `appletv_passwords.mp4` file, the output files will be named `appletv_passwords`.
-The file names are just for convenience.
-The code itself will classify the TV type internally based on the audio profile.
+For instance, if you process the `appletv_passwords.mp4` file, the output files will be named `appletv_passwords.json` and `appletv_passwords_labels.json`.
+We emphasize that the code will classifies the TV type based on the audio profile and does not use the TV name specified in the file path.

 If you have access to an AppleTV or a Samsung Smart TV, you can supply your own video recordings to this phase.
+For Samsung TVs, you may provide any example of typing into the default keyboard (e.g., typing in a WiFi password).
+On Apple TVs, we execute the attack on the keyboard used when entering passwords (e.g., when logging into an Apple ID).
 We note that the audio extraction might display some errors due to changes in the recording environment.

 ## String Recovery
 The folder `smarttvleakage/search/smarttvsearch` contains the code related to string recovery.
 This code is written in Java for efficiency reasons.
 Overall, this module uses the extracted move count sequences to discover the likely typed strings.

 In the remainder of this section, you should navigate into the `smarttvleakage/search/smarttvsearch` directory.
-We continue the example from the prior second on the Samsung passwords from `subject-a`.
+We continue the example of processing Samsung passwords from `subject-a` used in the prior section.
 We assume this file is in the downloaded Box folder (e.g., `<PATH-TO-BOX>/subject-a/samsung_passwords.json`).
-You can change the input file for the recovery program by, for example, pointing to one of the pre-generated benchmarks or user study examples in the downloaded Google Drive directory.
+You can change the input file for the recovery program by, for example, pointing to one of the benchmarks or user study examples in the downloaded Google Drive directory.

 The file `SearchRunner.java` contains the entry point into the search process.
 This program takes the following command line arguments.
-(1) --input-file, (2) --output-file, (3) --password-prior, (4) --english-prior, and (5) --zip-prior

 1. `--input-file`: Path to the `json` file containing the move count sequences (e.g., `samsung_passwords.json`)
 2. `--output-file`: Path to the `json` file in which to save the results.
 You should name the file `recovered_<INPUT-FILE-NAME>.json` (e.g., `recovered_samsung_passwords.json`).
+For passwords, you should also specify the prior (see argument `3`) in the output file name (e.g., `recovered_samsung_passwords_phpbb.json`).
 3. `--password-prior`: Path to the prior distribution of passwords to use during the search.
 We use either `<PATH-TO-GDRIVE>/dictionaries/phpbb.db` or `<PATH-TO-GDRIVE>/dictionaries/rockyou-5gram.db` in our experiments.
 4. `--english-prior`: Path to the prior distribution of English words to use during the search.
 We use `<PATH-TO-GDRIVE>/dictionaries/wikipedia.db` in our experiments.
 5. `--zip-prior`: Path to a text file containing valid ZIP codes.
 We use `<PATH-TO-GDRIVE>` in our experiments.
-6. `--ignore-directions`: An optional flag indicating the search should ignore any inferred directions.
+6. `--ignore-directions`: An *optional* flag indicating the search should ignore any inferred directions.
 You should prefix the output file name with `no_directions_` (e.g., `no_directions_recovered_samsung_passwords.json`).
-7. `--ignore-suboptimal`: An optional flag telling the search to ignore possible suboptimal movements.
-Useful for speeding up large benchmarks.
+7. `--ignore-suboptimal`: An *optional* flag telling the search to ignore possible suboptimal movements (useful for speeding up large benchmarks).
-8. `--force-suggestions`: An optional flag to force the search to use keyboards with suggestions.
+8. `--force-suggestions`: An *optional* flag to force the search to use keyboards with suggestions.
+You should name the output file `forced_recovered_<INPUT-FILE-NAME>.json` (e.g., `forced_recovered_web_searches.json`).
-9. `--use-exhaustive`: An optional flag to get the search to exhaustively enumerate suboptimal paths instead of ordering by timing.
+9. `--use-exhaustive`: An *optional* flag to get the search to exhaustively enumerate suboptimal paths instead of ordering by timing.
 When using this flag on credit cards, name the output file `exhaustive.json`.

 An example of executing this program is below for the Samsung Passwords typed by `subject-a`.
 Executing this program can take `5-10` minutes.
 Again, you can specify move sequences from credit cards, Apple TV passwords, and web searches as the input file.
-The program will handle the search accordingly.
+The program will handle the information type accordingly.
 ```
+javac SearchRunner.java
 java smarttvsearch.SearchRunner --input-file <PATH-TO-BOX>/subject-a/samsung_passwords.json --output-file <PATH-TO-BOX>/subject-a/recovered_samsung_passwords_phpbb.json --password-prior <PATH-TO-GDRIVE>/dictionaries/phpbb.db --english-prior <PATH-TO-GDRIVE>/dictionaries/wikipedia.db --zip-prior <PATH-TO-GDRIVE>/dictionaries/zip_codes.txt
 ```
 The program should find `6 / 10` passwords on this user.

 You can use the `shell` scripts `run_password_benchmark.sh` and `run_credit_card_benchmark.sh` to execute the recovery for all benchmark files.
 You will need to alter the script to point to the correct input and dictionary directories (i.e., change `INPUT_BASE` and `DICTIONARY_BASE`).
-The files `run_user_passwords.sh`, `run_user_credit_cards.sh` and `run_user_searches.sh` perform the recovery for all users.
+The files `run_user_passwords.sh`, `run_user_credit_cards.sh` and `run_user_searches.sh` perform the recovery for all users (on passwords, credit cards, and web searches).
 You will need to change the `USER_BASE` and `DICTIONARY_BASE` variables to point to the folder containing the subject data and prior dictionaries, respectively.
+Note that each one of these scripts can take upwards to `20` minutes to complete.

 ## Analysis